aerospike/aerospike-client-nodejs/README.md

 ### Mac OS X (Intel)

-Before starting with the Aerospike Nodejs Client, please make sure the following prerequisites are met:
+Before starting with the Aerospike Nodejs Client, verify that you have the following prerequisites:

 - Mac OS X 10.8 or greater.
 - Xcode 5 or greater.

 ### Mac OS X (M1 Chip)

-Currently C library does not support M1, so you can't install Aerospike Nodejs Client directly on your mac, see [Issue](https://github.com/aerospike/aerospike-client-nodejs/issues/430).
+Currently the C library does not support M1, so you cannot install Aerospike Nodejs Client directly on your mac, see [Issue](https://github.com/aerospike/aerospike-client-nodejs/issues/430).
-As a workaround, you can build your app inside of Docker with using `--platform` [option](https://docs.docker.com/engine/reference/commandline/build/).
+As a workaround, you can build your app inside of Docker before using `--platform` [option](https://docs.docker.com/engine/reference/commandline/build/).
-Example of working docker-compose.yaml file will look like this:
+Example of a working docker-compose.yaml file will look like this:
 ```
 version: '2.4'
 services: